4444dogs/minecrafter/README.md

 6. Enjoy!

 ## Additional Notes
-If you know of a Minecraft server that has `enable-query` set to `true` then you can add it's IP in the form of a string to the `QUERY_SERVERS` list in `TOKENFILE.py`
+If you know of a Minecraft server that has `enable-query` set to `true` then you can add it's IP in the form of a string to the `QUERY_SERVERS` list in `.env`